Gebhard Ludwig Himmler: Upbringing

 Gebhard Ludwig Himmler was born on 29 July 1898 in Munich, the first son of a schoolmaster who later became a headmaster (Oberstudiendirektor), Joseph Gebhard Himmler (born 17 May 1865 in Lindau; died 29 October 1936 in Munich), and Anna Maria Heyder (born 16 January 1866 in Bregenz; died 10 September 1941 in Munich).
 His siblings were Heinrich Himmler (born 7 October 1900 in Munich; who committed suicide in British custody, 23 May 1945 in Lüneburg) and Ernst Hermann Himmler (born 23 December 1905 in Munich; died 2 May 1945).

 On 3 November 1902 the family moved to Passau, where Joseph Gebhard Himmler taught Greek and Latin at the Königlich humanistisches Gymnasium.

 From 1904 to 1906 he attended the cathedral school on the Frauenplatz in Munich.
 From 1906 to 1908 he went to the Amalienschule and from 1909 to 1916 to the Wilhelmsgymnasium.
 In 1916, because he was still working on his Abitur, he was exempted from conscription in the Bavarian Army.
 In March, 1917 he took his Abitur early and passed.

 He was a member of the Studentenverbindung, AGV München, where he got to know Richard Wendler, later to become his brother-in-law.
 On 18 September 1926 he married Mathilde Hilde Wendler, whom he had met at a ball held by the Apollo students' association.
-Their children were Irmgard (born 21 October 1927), Anneliese (born 16 October 1930) and Heide (born 13 March 1940 in Gmund am Tegernsee).
+The couple had three daughters: Irmgard (born 21 October 1927), Anneliese (born 16 October 1930) and Heide (born 13 March 1940 in Gmund am Tegernsee).

 Wartime service and early career

 In 1917, Himmler passed an officer training course and, in May 1917, joined 16th Bavarian Infantry Regiment in Passau.
 In summer that year he participated in an exercise at Grafenwöhr, passed a Fahnenjunker course and, subsequently, a machine gunner's course in Lagerlechfeld.
 On 9 April 1918, Himmler arrived in Lorraine on the Western Front and then took part in the Battle of Château-Thierry, 65 km east from Paris, as a runner between battalion and regimental headquarters.

-In 1919, after the end of the war, Himmler and his brother, Heinrich, left the Munich citizens' militia, the Einwohnerwehr, to join the 21st Rifle Brigade (Schützenbrigade 21) of the paramilitary Black Reichswehr under Franz Ritter von Epp.
-In early 1923, Himmler joined the Bund Reichskriegsflagge under Ernst Röhm, who took part in the Munich Putsch in November 1923.
+In 1919, after the end of the war, Himmler and his brother, Heinrich, left the Munich citizens' militia, the Einwohnerwehr, to join the 21st Rifle Brigade (Schützenbrigade 21) of the paramilitary Freikorps under Franz Ritter von Epp.
+In early 1923, Himmler joined the Bund Reichskriegsflagge under Ernst Röhm, who took part in the Beer Hall Putsch in November 1923.

 From 15 January 1919 to July 1923, he took a course in mechanical engineering at the Technical University of Munich.
-From July 1923 to the introduction of the Rentenmark currency, Himmler worked for the Bavarian Mortgage and Exchange Bank (Bayerische Hypotheken- und Wechsel-Bank) for paper currency.
+From July 1923 to the introduction of the Rentenmark currency, Himmler worked for the Bavarian Hypo-Bank.
 In 1924 he worked in the construction office of the engineering firm, Fritz Neumeyer AG, in the Munich quarter of Freimann.
 From January 1925 he was an assistant teacher at the municipal vocational and technical school for precision engineering on Munich's Deroystraße; from April 1925 he was appointed as a teacher (Studienrat) there and taught technical drawing, physics and instrumentation.